AbdullahVanlioglu/abdullahvanlioglu.github.io/_pages/motivation.md

 **Going to the office for work?**
 No!

-We will wear our armor, mount our horses and ride into the nebulae.
+We will wear our armor, mount our horses and ride into the nebulae.<br>
+"The Horn of Helm Hammerhand will sound in the deep, one last time!"

 Also, there won't be any headquarters.<br>
 We will rule the galaxy from a tavern.